 3. Considering Refinancing or Loan Consolidation

 When homeowners refinance their homes, it simply means they’re getting a new (and often lower) interest rate on their existing loan.
 The same goes for private student loans.
-But when you refinance, your interest rate isn’t the only thing that goes down.
-Your monthly payments and the amount you repay overall can also be reduced.
+But when you refinance, your interest rate isn’t the only thing that may change.
+Your monthly payments and the amount you repay overall can also change.
 Refinancing depends on many factors, including annual income, debt, employment, and credit.

-On the other hand, a private consolidation loan replaces one or more private loans with another.
-The benefit of such consolidation is that you could go from several monthly payments down to one monthly payment.
+A private consolidation loan be used to replace one or more federal and/or private loans.
+Consolidating your loans allows you to go from several monthly payments down to one monthly payment.

 4. Employer Loan Repayment Assistance